-Segment 1 of the Missouri River is a highly altered segment due to the proximity of Fort Peck Dam.
-Fort Peck Dam, a hypolimnetic withdraw structure, is located approximately five river miles upstream of segment 1, which creates cold summer water temperatures and low suspended sediment loads.
-During the sturgeon season of 2012, water temperatures averaged 8.8 C° and water turbidity averaged 5.3 NTU's.
-During the fish community season, temperature increased to an average of 13.0 C°, while turbidity increased to 8.6 NTU's.
-In addition, the benthic substrate of segment 1 is noticeably different than the substrates of downstream segments.
+Segment 1 of the Missouri River is a highly altered Segment due to the proximity of Fort Peck Dam.
+Fort Peck Dam, a hypolimnetic withdraw structure, is located approximately five river miles upstream of Segment 1, which creates cold summer water temperatures and low suspended sediment loads.
+Water temperatures averaged 7.1 C^o and turbidity averaged 3.4 NTU's during the sturgeon season and 12.7 C^o and 5.0 NTU's during the fish community season.
+In addition, the benthic substrate of Segment 1 is noticeably different than the substrates of downstream Segments.
 Segment 1 is primarily composed of gravel and cobble due to the degrading stream bed, which is at least in part due to the lack of suspended sediments in the water column.

-Although flows in Segment 1 were lower in 2012 when compared to 2011, river discharge was higher than years prior to 2011 (Figure 2).
-Flows of 10,000 cfs or greater were observed for the majority of the summer.
+Although flows throughout the summer were lower in Segment 1 when compared to the previous two years, it was higher than years prior to 2011 (Figure 2).

-No pallid sturgeon have been sampled during standardized sampling in Segment 1 from 2006 through 2012, despite continuous stocking from 2004 to 2008 in the confluence area of the
+No pallid sturgeon have been sampled during standardized sampling in Segment 1 from 2006 through 2013, despite continuous stocking from 2004 to 2008 in the confluence area of the

 Milk and Missouri Rivers.
-However, FWP did capture a 1997 year class pallid sturgeon in the Missouri River Dredge Cuts, which is just upstream of Segment1.
-This is the first documentation of hatchery reared pallid sturgeon using the Missouri River upstream of the Milk River.
-Furthermore, data have indicated that at least some stocked pallid sturgeon from all other stockings sites in segments 2 and 3 do move upstream.
+However, FWP did capture a 1997 year class pallid sturgeon in the Missouri River Dredge Cuts, which is just upstream of Segment1 during 2012.
+This was the first documentation of hatchery reared pallid sturgeon using the Missouri River upstream of the Milk River.
+Furthermore, data have indicated that at least some stocked pallid sturgeon from all other stockings sites in Segments 2 and 3 do move upstream.

-Even with the highly altered conditions of segment 1, many native species are still occupying the habitats of this segment.
-However, during the past six years of sampling, a total of 10 non-native species have been found in segment 1 including, common carp Cyprinus carpio, rainbow trout Onchorhyncus mykiss, brown trout Salmo trutta, lake trout Salvelinus namaycush, lake whitefish Coregonus clupeaformis, ciscoe C. artedi, spottail shiner Notropis hudsonius, smallmouth bass Micropterus dolomieu, and yellow perch Perca flavescens (Table 1).
+Even with the highly altered conditions of Segment 1, many native species are still occupying the habitats of this Segment.
+However, during the past eight years of sampling, a total of 10 non-native species have been found in Segment 1 including, common carp, rainbow trout, brown trout Salmo trutta, lake trout Salvelinus namaycush, lake whitefish, ciscoe C. artedi, spottail shiner Notropis hudsonius, smallmouth bass Micropterus dolomieu, and yellow perch Perca flavescens (Table 1).

-The CPUE of shovelnose sturgeon in segment 1 continues to be variable (Figure 3 and 4).
-Overall trammel net CPUE for shovelnose sturgeon was higher in 2012 than in 2011.
-In addition, sturgeon season trotline CPUE was higher in 2012 than 2011, but was lower during the fish community season.
+The CPUE of shovelnose sturgeon in Segment 1 continues to be variable (Figure 3 and 4).
+Overall trammel net CPUE for shovelnose sturgeon was lower in 2013 than in 2012.
+In addition, sturgeon and fish community season trotline CPUE was lower in 2013 than 2012.
 Nevertheless, since only eight subsamples are taken during each season, catch is variable and little conclusions can be drawn from the CPUE data.
-More importantly is the consistency in the size distribution of shovelnose in segment 1.
-No shovelnose under 450 mm have been collected in seven years of sampling, which indicates the population is made up of older fish and little to no juvenile rearing is occurring in the area.
-Past telemetry studies have also shown that the shovelnose sturgeon population in segment 1 is a resident population of fish that do not migrate far.
-These fish do not appear to be spawning since we don't collect any black egged females in the spring or early summer, as we do in the lower parts of segment 3.
-Tagging information has also shown that adult shovelnose in segment 1 either do not grow or grow at a very slow rate.
+More importantly is the consistency in the size distribution of shovelnose in Segment 1.
+No shovelnose under 450 mm have been collected in eight years of sampling, which indicates the population is made up of older fish and little to no juvenile rearing is occurring in the area.
+Past telemetry studies have also shown that the shovelnose sturgeon population in Segment 1 is a resident population of fish that do not migrate far.
+These fish do not appear to be spawning since we don't collect any black egged females in the spring or early summer, as we do in the lower parts of Segment 3.
+Tagging information has also shown that adult shovelnose in Segment 1 either do not grow or grow at a very slow rate.
 Individuals that have been recaptured after 20 years at large often are the same size as they were when they were tagged.